Workplace Wellness: How to get through a Tough Time at Work

-In this week’s Workplace Wednesday we outline a work day that can ease you through a week when you are feeling down, but still need to work.
+In this week’s Workplace Wellness we outline a work day that can ease you through a week when you are feeling down, but still need to work.

 We’ve talked a lot about how many employees are suffering.
 They are languishing, burnt out, or just exhausted.
 There are many things driving these feelings, and many times it might not have anything to do with work itself, but overarching personal challenges.
 However, you still have to work.
 You have to make it through the day and get things done.
 So how do you actually show up, get productive, get through your to-do list, and make it through your day when you’re going through a tough time?